Giant Haystacks: Other media

 Ruane appeared in the films Quest for Fire (1981) and Give My Regards to Broad Street (1984); the latter was written by Paul McCartney, who was a fan of Ruane, and both were later lifelong friends.
-Roy Jenkins, Elizabeth the Queen Mother, and Frank Sinatra were also fans of Ruane.
+Roy Jenkins, Queen Elizabeth the Queen Mother, and Frank Sinatra were also fans of Ruane.

-In 1990, he also appeared on S4C in an episode of the Welsh language soap opera Pobol y Cwm, as himself when he came to the valley for a wrestling match with El Bandito (Orig Williams).
+In 1990, he appeared on S4C in an episode of the Welsh language soap opera Pobol y Cwm, as himself when he came to the valley for a wrestling match with El Bandito (Orig Williams).

 Ruane released a single titled "Baby I Need You" in 1983.

-A play by Brian Mitchell and Joseph Nixon, Big Daddy vs Giant Haystacks, was performed at the Brighton Festival Fringe between 26 and 28 May 2011.
+A play by Brian Mitchell and Joseph Nixon, Big Daddy vs Giant Haystacks, was performed at the Brighton Festival Fringe in May 2011.

 Manic Street Preachers mention Giant Haystacks in their song "Me and Stephen Hawking" from their ninth studio album, Journal for Plague Lovers (2009).

-In late 2021 a Giant Haystacks Retro figure was released by Chella Toys.
+In late 2021, a Giant Haystacks Retro figure was released by Chella Toys.
 There was a blue and brown variant for 2022 release.

-In February 2022 writer Rob Cope released a memoir Giant Haystacks: My Heavyweight Hero via online publisher lulu.com detailing his meetings with Haystacks, then in the last months of his life and the story the wrestler had told him of his life and career.
+In February 2022, writer Rob Cope released a memoir Giant Haystacks: My Heavyweight Hero via online publisher lulu.com, detailing his meetings with Haystacks, then in the last months of his life and the story the wrestler had told him of his life and career.
 The book was released to raise funds for the Christie Cancer Hospital in Manchester.

 Archival footage has been used when promoting various WWE events, including a video package during Clash at the Castle: Scotland on 15 June 2024, when William Regal hosted a short video package discussing the history of British wrestling.